isadominguez314/DS1000_S2023/README.md

 *[Back to ToC](#table-of-contents)*

 ## Office Hours (OH) / Labs
-* Prof. Bisbee: OH M & W at 11AM in The Commons Center #353
+* Prof. Bisbee: OH M & W at 10AM in the Sarratt Student Center Lounge
 * TA Mubarak Ganyiu: Lab Thursdays at 3PM in ESB 044
 * TA Quishi Yan: Lab Thursdays at 5PM in Rand 308
 * TA Sriram Kannan: OH Mondays at 12PM & Tuesdays at 1:30PM on Zoom